The art of high altitude sickness12 min read

 7. Drugs and supplements.
 I will not get into the serious stuff such as Dexamethazone and other steroid drugs.
 What could be crowned as the most universal drug ever is the Aspirin.
 Having one a day helps to thin the blood.
 Ibuprofen can help with altitude headaches.
 It is also good to have an anti-nausea drug.
 I use Degan, but in different countries, the name of the drug differs.

 Ginger and garlic are the two foods all altitude adventurers swear by.
-There is no scientific evidence of their efficacy, but I can tell you that altitude sickness has some vampire root as garlic does miracles in keeping it far from you.
+There is no scientific evidence of their efficacy, but I can tell you that altitude sickness has some sort of a vampire root because garlic does miracles in keeping it away from you.

 Electrolytes are a good way to stay hydrated and to give some extra taste to the liquids you drink.

-Acclimatization to altitude is a wondrously complex process.
+Acclimatisation to altitude is a wondrously complex process.
 Despite its suffering, it is also accompanied by breathtaking views which have nothing to do with HAPE.
-Going high requires from one to summon up all reserves of will he has stacked.
+Going high requires that one summons up all reserves of will he has stacked.
 Only true motivation can resist high altitude atrophy.
 In an alien-like environment, it is only natural for one to experience extraterrestrial sensations.
 One such is to admire the beauty of an alpine setting.
-For your body to adapt to altitude, it is important to increase its ability to deliver oxygen to the muscles and its efficiency with which those muscles use oxygen.
-There is no single formula as we are all different.
-What is important is to enjoy the process and stay healthy.

 Sources: Training for the New Alpinism by Scott Johnston & Steve House; No Shortcuts to the Top by Ed Viesturs; https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4923381/